system-transparency/stfe/doc/design.md

 a domain name.
 A single domain name is also relatively cheap.
 Another benefit is that the same anti-spam mechanism can be used across several independent logs without coordination.
-This is important because a healthy log ecosystem needs more than one log to be reliable.
-DNS also has built-in caching that can be influenced by setting TTLs accordingly.
+This is important because a healthy log ecosystem needs more than one log in order to be reliable.
+DNS also has built-in caching which data publishers can influence by setting TTLs accordingly.

 The submitter's domain hint is not part of the leaf because key management is more complex than that.
 A separate project should focus on transparent key